Penn State recruiting: Lions’ junior day results in offers; Solomon Enis sets decision details

 Other Notable Offers: Maryland, Virginia, Virginia Tech

 Solomon Enis set for National Signing Day decision with 4 finalists

-The recruitment process of Penn State legacy Solomon Enis has long pointed toward an NSD announcement.
-We now know that’s the case, and the details involved, based on a report from Richard Obert of The Arizona Republic.
+The recruitment process of Penn State legacy Solomon Enis long has pointed toward an NSD announcement.
+We now know that is the case, and the details involved, based on a report from The Arizona Republic’s Richard Obert.

 Enis, a 4-star wide receiver prospect and the son of former Nittany Lions running back Curtis Enis, will reveal his plans at 1 p.m.
 ET Wednesday at North Canyon (Phoenix) High School.

 The 6-foot-4, 190-pound playmaker is weighing four options, North Canyon coach Airabin Justin told Obert.
 Penn State faces competition from Arizona State, USC and Utah.

 Enis, who traveled to State College last spring for the April 22 spring game and again for the Nov.
 18 matchup vs. Nebraska, is considered the No. 40 receiver and a top-250 overall recruit in 247Sports 2018 composite rankings.
 He caught 110 passes for 1,964 yards and 18 touchdowns as an upperclassman.

 The Nittany Lions signed three receivers in December, headlined by 5-star talent Justin Shorter.
 Jahan Dotson and Daniel George are 4-star recruits and top-50 receivers, while Harrisburg (Pa.) senior Shaquon Anderson-Butts is a verbal commit.